Guðmundur and Geirfinnur case: Aftermath

+Síðumúli Prison, the location where the suspects were placed in solitary confinement, was eventually shut down.
+The prison was heavily criticized by the Council of Europe's Committee for the Prevention of Torture in a 1994 report on Icelandic prisons, saying that inmates "benefitted from no prison regime worthy of the name; they were simply stored in the establishment."
+As of January 2023, Iceland continues to regularly employ the practice of pre-trial solitary confinement; according to a report by Amnesty International, despite the outcry created by the Guðmundur and Geirfinnur case, "not enough has changed and people are still being subjected to harm."
+Simon Crowther, a legal adviser at Amnesty, was quoted as saying:

+"Icelandic authorities have been aware of the harms that solitary confinement causes, and their overuse of it, for years.
+Yet still, every year on average over 80 people, including children and some people with intellectual disabilities, are locked in cells alone for over 22 hours per day."

 In a speech in Alþingi in 1998, then Prime Minister of Iceland, Davíð Oddsson, heavily criticized the investigation and prosecution of the case after the Supreme Court of Iceland ruled that it could not rehear the case.
 In 2018, it was revealed that Davíð had given Sævar financial support and advice to help him get the case reheard.

 After battling cancer, Tryggvi Rúnar died in 2009, while Sævar Ciesielski died after an accident in Denmark in 2011.
 Kristján Viðar died in March 2021 due to unspecified causes, his family announcing his death on Facebook.

 The case was made public in a BBC radio programme in May 2014, which discussed the apparent memory implantation.
-Professor Gísli Guðjónsson, a former Icelandic detective and internationally renowned expert on suggestibility and false confessions, investigated this case and concluded: "I've worked on miscarriages of justice in many different countries.
-I've testified in several countries - hundreds of cases I’ve done, big cases.
+Professor of Psychiatry Gísli Guðjónsson, a former Icelandic detective and internationally renowned expert on suggestibility and false confessions, investigated this case and concluded:

+"I've worked on miscarriages of justice in many different countries.
+I've testified in several countries - hundreds of cases I've done, big cases.
 I'd never come across any case where there had been such intense interrogation, so many interrogations and such lengthy solitary confinement.
 I mean I was absolutely shocked when I saw that."Most Icelanders came to believe the case had been a bad miscarriage of justice, and the BBC described it as "one of the most shocking miscarriages of justice Europe has ever witnessed."